Alorel/alo-framework/docs/index.md

 * Localisation support added!
 See [README.md](README.md#Localisation)
 * MemcachedSession and RedisSession can now be passed an object instance reference and use it instead of relying on Alo::$cache
 * MySQLSession/SQLSession can now be passed an object instance reference and use it instead of relying on Alo::$db
+* LOG_LEVEL_WARNING is now defined in index.php and is the default logging level.
+Log::warning() method introduced.

 **Bugs fixed**